BenPowellDev/AmongUsBot/README.md

 # AmongUsBot
 This is a bot that I created to add some Among Us functionality to a discord server.
+Allows users to summon everyone to play, or say that another player is sus.

 ## Help Command
 DM's the user who used the command the list of commands available to them.